 Integrates the work of the various courses and familiarizes the student with the tools and techniques of research.

-This course covers one of the most exciting yet fundamental areas in finance: derivative securities.
-Financial derivatives can be the most challenging and exotic securities traded by institutional specialists, while at the same time, they can also be the basic securities commonly traded by retail investors such as S&P Index Options, Beyond trading, the basic ideas of financial derivatives serve as building blocks to understand a much broader class of financial problems, such as complex asset portfolios, strategic corporate decisions, and stages in venture capital investing.
-The main objective of this course is to help students gain the intuition and skills on (1) pricing and hedging of derivative securities, and (2) using derivatives for investment and risk management.
+This course covers one of the most exciting and fundamental areas in finance.
+Financial derivatives serve as building blocks to understand broad classes of financial problems, such as complex asset portfolios, strategic corporate decisions, and stages in venture capital investing.
+The main objective of this course is build intuition and skills on (1) pricing and hedging of derivative securities, and (2) using them for investment and risk management.
 In terms of methodologies, we apply the non-arbitrage principle and the law of one price to dynamic models through three different approaches: the binomial tree model, the Black-Scholes-Merton option pricing model, and the simulation-based risk neutral pricing approach.
-We discuss a wide range of applications, including the use of derivatives in asset management, the valuation of corporate securities such as stocks and corporate bonds with embedded options, interest rate derivatives, credit derivatives, as well as crude oil derivatives.
-In addition to theoretical discussions, we also emphasize practical considerations of implementing strategies using derivatives as tools, especially when no-arbitrage conditions do not hold.
-In addition to prerequisites, STAT 613 may be taken concurrently.
+The course covers a wide range of applications, including the use of derivatives in asset management, the valuation of corporate securities such as stocks and corporate bonds with embedded options, interest rate and credit derivatives, as well as crude oil derivatives.
+We emphasize practical considerations of implementing strategies using derivatives as tools, especially when no-arbitrage conditions do not hold.